ADHD and Menopause

 *Content reviewed by HotPause Health medical advisor, Bridget McCormick, LMFT

+If you’ve been blaming your brain fog on midlife and powering through with sticky notes, caffeine, and sheer willpower, you’re not alone.
+But if lack of focus, forgetfulness, or being overwhelmed start to feel like more than a passing phase, there might be more to the story.
 For women with ADHD, or those who are only now realizing they may have it, perimenopause brings on a new perspective.
 This transition can elevate behavior to a level that’s hard to ignore.
 The hormonal rollercoaster of midlife doesn’t just impact your cycles, sleep, and moods.
 It can also shake up your brain’s ability to function the way it used to.
+Let’s break it down.

 What is ADHD?

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental condition that affects attention, impulsivity, and organization.
 It’s increasingly being recognized in adult women, many of whom were overlooked in childhood because their symptoms didn’t fit the classic mold and it was traditionally thought to primarily affect boys.
+For some women, ADHD looks like:

 • Losing track of tasks